suhailenator/suhailenator.github.io/_posts/2015-08-18-out-and-about.md

 last_modified_at: 2015-08-18
 categories: kenya
 ---
 I’m now over half way through my stay here and I’ll repeat the old cliché, I can’t believe how fast the time has gone.
 I only really have another week left at the centre.
-Let’s hope they’re as good as the first few weeks.
+Let’s hope it's as good as the first few weeks.

 ![The centre](https://raw.githubusercontent.com/suhailenator/suhailenator.github.io/master/images/6.jpg)